 IBEW 1245 has been working for months on legislation to address the ongoing wildfire crisis in California.
-We believe that any legislation passed in Sacramento must include
+There’s no question that comprehensive legislation is needed to protect our communities, and we believe that any legislation passed in Sacramento must include four key elements:

 - Strong language requiring PG&E and other utilities to harden their systems and infrastructure — meaning more vegetation management, more pole replacement, more reclosers, etc. This will both protect our communities and provide our members with new work for years to come.